-We incurred net losses of \$13.2 million, \$8.9 million and \$15.4 million for the years ended March 31, 2007, 2006 and 2005, respectively, and generated (used) cash flows from operations of \$12.8 million, (\$11.6) million, and (\$7.5) million in these respective years.
-We have raised approximately \$18.4 million from the sale of stock and warrants to institutional investors in fiscal 2006.
-While we believe that these proceeds, combined with a projected increase in sales, consolidation of certain operations and continued cost containment will be adequate to fund operations through fiscal year 2008, if the projected sales do not materialize, we will need to reduce expenses further and raise additional capital through the issuance of debt or equity securities.
-If additional funds are raised through the issuance of preferred stock or debt, these securities could have rights, privileges or preferences senior to those of our common stock, and debt covenants could impose restrictions on our operations.
+We incurred net losses of \$13,200, \$8,900 and \$15,400 for the years ended March 31, 2007, 2006 and 2005, respectively, and generated (used) cash flows from operations of \$12,800, (\$11,600), and (\$7,500) in these respective years.
+We have raised approximately \$18,400 from the sale of stock and warrants to institutional investors in fiscal 2006.
+In fiscal year 2006, we raised a net of \$18,161 through the 2005 PIPE.
+We believe that these proceeds and the release of the litigation suspense, combined with the effects of consolidation of operations and continued cost containment will be adequate to fund operations through fiscal year 2009.
+However projected sales may not materialize and unforeseen costs may be incurred.
+If the projected sales do not materialize, we will need to reduce expenses further and/or raise additional capital which may include capital raises through the issuance of debt or equity securities.
+If additional funds are raised through the issuance of preferred stock or debt, these securities could have rights, privileges or preferences senior to those of common stock.
+Moreover, the sale of equity could result in additional dilution to current stockholders.
+Covenants associated with our debt securities could impose restrictions on our operations.
+Such equity or debt financings may not be available to us on acceptable terms, if at all.
 Moreover, such financing may not be available to us on acceptable terms, if at all.
 Failure to raise any needed funds would materially adversely affect us.